 Every business needs a marketing plan.
 Businesses rely on sales and customers.
 These commodities cannot be generated without an effective marketing campaign that effectively communicates the company, product, and message.
-Though many businesses are well aware of the need for a strategic marketing plan, not all of them understand exactly how to implement it.
+Though many businesses are well aware of the need for a strategic marketing plan, not all of them understand exactly how to implement one.

 A marketing plan can include all of the following and much more: content development, emails and newsletters, market research and data analysis, SEO, social media management, sponsorships, website development, and mobile app marketing.
 While it is possible for a business owner to create, manage, and maintain a marketing plan alone, it takes a considerable amount of time and patience.